boschglobal/kuksa-perf/README.md

-      --host <HOST>                Host address of databroker [default: http://127.0.0.1] --port <PORT>                Port of databroker [default: 55555] --skip-seconds <ITERATIONS>  Seconds to run (skip) before measuring the latency [default: 4] --detail-output              Print more details in the summary result --config <FILE>              Path to configuration file
+      --host <HOST>                Host address of databroker [default: http://127.0.0.1] --port <PORT>                Port of databroker [default: 55555] --skip-seconds <ITERATIONS>  Seconds to run (skip) before measuring the latency [default: 4] --detailed-output              Print more details in the summary result --config <FILE>              Path to configuration file
       --run-forever                Run the measurements forever (until receiving a shutdown signal) -v, --verbosity <LEVEL>          Verbosity level.
 Can be one of ERROR, WARN, INFO, DEBUG, TRACE [default: WARN]